-It estimated that humans has 30,000 genes It is estimated that each gene codes for at least 4 polypeptide which can be explained by splicing.
+It estimated that humans has 30,000 genes It is estimated that each gene codes for at least 4 polypeptide which can be explained by splicing (Removal of introns and joining exons).

 Genetic code is the sequence of nucleotides in DNA that determines the sequence of amino acids in proteins.